rhkrohan/diabetes-predictor-regression/README.md

 ### Analysis

-From the results, it is clear that the Support Vector Regression (SVR) model performed the best, achieving the highest R² score of 0.9461 and an accuracy of 100%.
+From the results, it is clear that the **Support Vector Regression (SVR) model performed the best**, achieving the highest **R² score of 0.9461** and an **accuracy** of **100%**.
 This indicates that SVR was able to capture the underlying patterns in the data most effectively among all the models tested.

-The Decision Tree Regression also performed well, with an R² score of 0.878 and an accuracy of 97.115%, showing its ability to model non-linear relationships in the dataset.
+The **Decision Tree Regression also performed well**, with an **R² score of 0.878** and an accuracy of **97.115%**, showing its ability to model non-linear relationships in the dataset.

-Polynomial Regression, with a degree of 2, showed an improvement over Multiple Linear Regression, indicating that adding polynomial terms helps in capturing non-linear relationships in the data.
+**Polynomial Regression**, with a **degree of 2**, showed an **improvement over Multiple Linear Regression**, indicating that adding polynomial terms helps in capturing non-linear relationships in the data.
 However, it did not perform as well as SVR or Decision Tree Regression.

-Multiple Linear Regression had the lowest performance, with an R² score of 0.705 and an accuracy of 93.269%.
+**Multiple Linear Regression had the lowest performance**, with an **R² score of 0.705** and an accuracy of **93.269%**.
 This is expected as linear models often struggle to capture non-linear relationships in the data.

-### Detailed Analysis
-### Detailed Analysis

 | Model                   | Strengths                                                                                 | Limitations                                                                                   |
 |-------------------------|-------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------|